dsimandl/teamsurmandl/README.md

 2. Display avatars for users in comment posts
 3. Style avatar add page like avatar change page
 4. Build out photo gallery based on this:  http://lightbird.net/dbe/photo.html
+    a.
+Bulk upload for images in admin
+    b. thumbnails for images in admin
 5. Try this for file uploads: https://github.com/blueimp/jQuery-File-Upload/wiki
 6. Clear the session but not the user....
 7. 404 Page